-NA599 : Capstone Design Project -- A communications-intensive ship design project in which the student, individually or as part of a team, applies his/her knowledge of ship stability, strength, resistance, powering, machinery selection, and general arrangements to complete a concept design from a set of performance requirements.
+NA599 : Capstone Design Project - A communications-intensive ship design project in which the student, individually or as part of a team, applies his/her knowledge of ship stability, strength, resistance, powering, machinery selection, and general arrangements to complete a concept design from a set of performance requirements.
 Students will apply modern computer tools for naval architecture to calculate hull shape, hydrostatics, damage stability, and resistance.
 Students will present their final design and defend design decisions.
 Prerequisite: NA372, NA430.
 Rec.
 1, Cr.
 3

-NAUTICAL SCIENCE $(\uparrow \underline{Top} \uparrow)$
+NAUTICAL SCIENCE $(\uparrow \underline{\text{Top}} \uparrow)$

-NS101 : Introduction to Nautical Science -- An introduction to nautical science which covers basic skills that would put the student at the able bodied seaman level of knowledge and prepare the student for the U.S. Coast Guard lifeboat examination.
+NS101 : Introduction to Nautical Science - An introduction to nautical science which covers basic skills that would put the student at the able bodied seaman level of knowledge and prepare the student for the U.S. Coast Guard lifeboat examination.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 2, Lab.
 2, Cr.
 2.

-NS102 : Ship Structure -- An introduction to ship construction as it relates to all types of vessels.
+NS102 : Ship Structure - An introduction to ship construction as it relates to all types of vessels.
 Basic naval architecture and management functions regarding ship structure are stressed.
 Topics include hull structure and components, vessel design process, design stresses, tonnage measurements, and load line assignment.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisites: EG101 and NS101.
 Rec.
 3, Cr.
 3.

-NS103 : Introduction to Vessel Operations -- This course will introduce students to the fundamentals of the Small Vessel Operations.
+NS103 : Introduction to Vessel Operations - This course will introduce students to the fundamentals of the Small Vessel Operations.
 It is designed to run concurrently with NS 101 and augment the seamanship skills taught in that class.
 The curriculum includes basic nomenclature, small vessel propulsion and handling, safety and regulations pertinent to the Small Vessel industry.
 The lab portion of the course is taught by the Waterfront Staff and will provide students with the opportunity to put classroom concepts into safe practice aboard vessels on the water.

 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 2, Lab 2, Cr.
 2.

-NS122 : Cargo I -- A study of vessel cargo and the role of the ship in integrated transportation systems.
+NS122 : Cargo I - A study of vessel cargo and the role of the ship in integrated transportation systems.
 At the introductory level topics include cargo responsibility, fundamental objectives of good stowage, and a survey of cargo gear.
 The role of the ship's officer is examined and related to various types of vessels and cargo operations.
-This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
-The course may have embedded assessment requirements that must be completed in addition to the class requirements.
-Rec.
-3, Cr.
-3.

-NS131 : Introduction to Marine Transportation -- A current overview of the maritime industry, what it consists of, how it operates, how it is characterized economically, and how it is regulated.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 3, Cr.
 3.